-If you like meeting new people and need a way to make money on the side, driving for a company like Lyft could be worth checking out.
+If you like meeting new people and need a way to make money on the side, driving with a company like Lyft could be worth checking out.
 You work the hours you want and the pay is decent.
-My buddy Ryan makes around $800 per month for driving for people around on the side.
+My buddy Ryan makes around $800 per month for driving people around on the side.

 Right now Lyft is guaranteeing new drivers will earn $1,000 the first month, which is pretty sweet.